 Lincoln’s water source is groundwater that is naturally high in quality.
-It comes from wells under the Platte River near Ashland where the ground water is under the direct influence of surface water.
+It comes from wells along the Platte River near Ashland.
+Approximately one-half of the supply is groundwater and approximately one-half is groundwater under the direct influence of surface water.
 Thanks to the natural filtration of groundwater, nature has already done much of the work in enhancing the quality of Lincoln’s water.
 Lincoln’s source water still contains iron and manganese, which pose no health concern but can stain clothing and plumbing fixtures if left untreated.
 To remove these unwanted elements, water is pumped to the water treatment plants.
 The water flows through one of two processes before it is distributed to your home or business.

 - The oldest process, highly effective since the 1930s, uses aeration, chlorination, detention and filtration.
 An exact amount of chlorine is added to the water in a large underground reservoir.
 The water is held in the reservoir for up to two hours.
 The iron and manganese form particles which are then trapped in the sand and gravel filters.
 The filters are cleaned every 120 hours using a process called backwashing.